gdepeute/dae.notes/estaff.notes.md

   - Current API gateway logs missing critical information (due to truncation of 1024 bytes) to tie all the transactions together
 - Spending more time in Elastic to evolve our ability to detect and alert on issues

-- Udpates:
+- Updates:

   - Bob, next payroll front, still fighting with PayPlan on second installment
   - Must put the payroll in tomorrow as we are in the penalty box with ADP
   - Call with PayPlan guys this morning, gave them access to accounts and Meta portal
   - USVP wants to meet to discuss how we can scale up quickly
-    - Meeting at USVP on Wednesday at noon
+    - Meeting at USVP on Thursday at noon
   - Bob reading "The Wisdom of the Bull Frog" - recommending
   - Move occuring on Friday from current location over to TechMart

+- Arnaldo
+  - Meta 7.4.5 plan on 4/20
+  - Enterprise 7.4.5 on 4/27

 # EStaff 4/3/23